-Modern techniques – telescopes, filters, photography – have made it possible to see the moon even at the instant of new moon.
+Modern techniques – telescopes, filters, photography – have made it possible to see the moon even at the instant it becomes.
 That’s the case with Thierry Legault’s image, above, which he acquired in 2013.
-Read more about that image here.
+Read more about the image here.

-But for most of us, on the day of new moon – unless we’re viewing an eclipse of the sun – we won’t see the moon.
-That’s because, at new moon, the moon rises when the sun rises.
+But – for most of us, on the day of new moon – unless we’re viewing an eclipse of the sun, we won’t see the new moon.
+That’s because a new moon rises when the sun rises.
 It sets when the sun sets.
 It crosses the sky with the sun during the day.

 A new moon is too close to the sun’s glare to be visible with the eye.

 It’s only as the moon moves in orbit, as its lighted hemisphere begins to come into view from Earth, that we can see it in our sky.
 Then we see the moon in the west after sunset as a slim waxing crescent – what some call a young moon.

 Watch for the young moon to return later this week!
 And – because this new moon is a supermoon – watch for larger-than-usual tides to happen around Thursday, Friday or the weekend …

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.